 These researchers grew microgreens under blue, red, and far red light to see if it would change the quantity of important antioxidants like phenols and anthocyanins, which give plants their red color, and beta-carotene, which gives plants their yellow and orange shades.

 Why would scientists think this would happen in the first place?
 Previous research has shown that shining different colored lights on plants stresses them out.
 In response to that stress, their bodies produce greater amounts of these phenols, anthocyanins, and beta-carotenes mentioned above.
 They may look pretty and nourish humans, but their main purpose is to protect plant tissue from stress from UV light and other damaging environmental effects.

 For both types of microgreens, beta-carotene increased when the plants were grown under red light alone and with red and blue together.
 For Vitamin E, red light alone and red with blue increased the levels by a large amount, but with basil those same light colors decreased the vitamin E compared to regular white light.

 The charts shown here are only a small fraction of the data.
 The researchers measured different types of red light, five different nutrients, as well as a test for something called “antioxidant activity,” which shows how much stress the plants were under.
 They also showed that increasing the amount of light, not just changing the color, has an impact on nutrient levels.
 To view the full data, click here.

-The results of this study are very interesting because of how it can be applied to growing microgreens for high end restaurants.
-For example, chefs often love the bright colors of microgreens and will pay a premium for unique, attractive garnishes.
+Chefs often love the bright colors of microgreens and will pay a premium for unique, attractive garnishes.
 Because these plant chemicals not only provide nutrition but also give plants their bright colors, growers may be able to change the grow light colors to grow more attractive products.
-Not to mention the added nutritional benefits that will be of interest to health conscious customers.
+Not to mention the added nutritional benefits that will be of interest to health-conscious customers.